 English A Language and Literature HL

 In this course, students study texts from a broad range of literary and non-literary texts.
-Students investigate the nature of language and the ways in which it shapes identity and culture.
+Students investigate the nature of language and how it affects communications, reflects experience and shapes the world.
 English Language and Literature is available as an HL and an SL course, following the same core units and texts.

 What is different in taking English Language and Literature online?